 What happened to Tablet mode in Windows 11?

-That being said, there is no option to turn on or off Tablet mode in Windows 11 like you had an option in Windows 10.
+That said, there is no option to turn on or off Tablet mode in Windows 11 like you had an option in Windows 10.
 However, it doesn’t mean that you cannot use this feature.
 The only issue is that you cannot use it on desktop and laptop devices.
-Also, there is no option to force Windows 11 to use the Tablet mode as you did earlier.
+Also, as you did earlier, there is no option to force Windows 11 to use the Tablet mode.

 Tablet mode in Windows 11

 As of now, there are two ways to get or use the Tablet mode in Windows 11.
-In other words, you can find Tablet mode in two different devices running the latest version of the Windows operating system.
+In other words, you can find Tablet mode in two different devices running the latest Windows operating system version.
 The first one is the 2-in-1 devices you can use without the keyboard.
 The second one is the touch-only devices.
 If you have either device, you can detach the keyboard to enable the Tablet mode in Windows 11.

 Having said that, you cannot find the same user interface as you did with Windows 10.
 Settings have changed and so do the options, user interface, and icons.
 You might find some changes here and there, but they are not significant enough or enough to compare with Windows 10’s Tablet mode.